sebgao/LIP/cuda-lip/README.md

 ## Getting Started
-CUDA LIP is faster and memory efficient than the implementation made up of PyTorch primitives.
+CUDA LIP is faster and more memory efficient than the implementation made up of PyTorch primitives.
 Our CUDA LIP includes forward and backward process, meaning that you can train LIP models with CUDA LIP.

 To install CUDA LIP, please run
 ```